 Driving Routes to Death Valley

-If you only have one long day to visit Death Valley, take the scenic route into Death Valley and return to Las Vegas on the explorer route.
-Until the road opens again, you have little options other than the fast route for your return.
+If you only have one long day to visit Death Valley, take the scenic route into Death Valley.
+Until the road to Scotty's Castle re-opens, you have little options other than the fast route for your return.

 The Fast Route: If you input the two locations, Google maps will put you on is the shortest route, which is 135 miles from downtown Las Vegas to Furnace Creek.
 It's shown in blue on the map.
 It will take you about 2.5 hours to drive, with no stops.

 Making this trip is one of those instances where mapping tools don't know best.
 The downside of just taking that default, fastest route?
 It's the least scenic, most boring way that you could possibly go.
 If you take it in and out of Death Valley without exploring much - as many first-time daytrippers do - you may end up wondering what all the fuss is about.
 And that would be a real shame because Death Valley is one of the most starkly beautiful places in the state of California.

 The Scenic Route: Getting into Death Valley the scenic way takes an hour longer than the fast route.
 It's shown in orange on the map.
 The route is 164 miles long and takes a little under 4 hours to drive.
 That is if you can resist stopping for all the photo opportunities.
 Even though it takes longer, it's well worth it because you'll see so much more.

 The road climbs and winds over the Salsberry Pass at 3,315 feet and plummets into the lowest part of Death Valley.
 It will take you past Badwater, the Devil's Golf Course and Artist's Drive to Furnace Creek.

 The Explorer Route: This route is a lot of fun to drive on, but a flash flood washed out Scotty's Castle Raod in 2105.
 It will be closed until 2020, according to the National Park Service.

 Other Ways to Get to Death Valley from Las Vegas